The transformer earthquake alerting model: A new versatile approach to earthquake early warning: Data and Methods

+TEAM combines the feature vectors and maps them to representations at the targets using a transformer \citep{vaswani2017attention}.
+Transformers are attention-based neural networks for combining information from a flexible number of input vectors in a learnable way.
+To encode the location of the recording stations as well as of the prediction targets, we use sinusoidal vector representations.
+For input stations, we add these representations component-wise to the feature vectors, for target stations we directly use them as inputs to the transformer.
+This architecture, processing a varying number of inputs, together with the explicitly encoded locations, allows TEAM to handle dynamically varying sets of stations and targets.
+The transformer returns one vector for each target representing predictions at this target.
+Details on the feature combinations can be found in supplementary text S3.

+From each of the vectors returned by the transformer, TEAM calculates the PGA predictions at one target.
+Similar to the feature extraction, the PGA prediction network is applied separately to each target, but is identical for all targets.
+TEAM uses mixture density networks \citep{bishop1994mixture} returning Gaussian mixtures, to computes PGA densities.
+Gaussian mixtures allow TEAM to predict more complex distributions and better capture realistic uncertainties than a point estimate or a single Gaussian.
+The full specifications for the final PGA estimation are provided in supplementary text S4.

+TEAM is trained end-to-end using a negative log-likelihood loss.
+To increase the flexibility of TEAM and allow for real-time processing, we use training data augmentation.
+We randomly select the stations used as inputs and targets in each training iteration.
+In addition, again in each training iteration, we randomly replace all waveforms after a time $t$ with zeros, matching the input representation of real time data, to train TEAM for real-time application.
+These data augmentations as well as the complete training procedure are further described in supplementary text S5.

 To mitigate the systematic underestimation of high PGA values observed in previous machine learning models, TEAM oversamples large events and PGA targets close to the epicenter during training, which reduces the inherent bias in data towards smaller PGAs.
 When learning from small catalogs or when applied to regions where events substantially larger than all training events can be expected, e.g., because of known locked fault patches or historic records, TEAM additionally can use domain adaptation.
-To this end the training procedure is modified to include events from other regions, that are similar to the expected events in the target region.
-While this measure, to some degree, blurs geological properties of the target region, it provides realistic waveforms and PGAs of large events with similar characteristics, leading to models performing better for large events.
+To this end the training procedure is modified to include large events from other regions that are similar to the expected events in the target region.
+While records from those events will differ in certain aspects, e.g., site responses or the exact propagation patterns, other aspects, e.g., the average extent of strong shaking or the duration of events of a certain size, will mostly be independent of the region in question.
+The domain adaptation aims to enable the model to transfer the region immanent aspects of large events, at the cost of a certain blurring of the specific regional aspects of the target region.
+TEAM aims to mitigate the blurring of regional aspects by the choice of training procedure.